• Skip to primary navigation

 Given below are a few results.

-As you can see, it is able to detect texts with varying Backgrounds, Fonts, Orientation, Size, Color.
-In the last one, it worked pretty well even for deformed Text.
-There are however, some mis-detections but we can say, overall it performs very well.
+As you can see, it can detect texts with varying Backgrounds, Fonts, Orientations, Sizes, Color.
+The last one worked pretty well, even for deformed Text.
+There are, however, some mis-detections but we can say, overall it performs very well.

 As the examples suggest, it can be used in a wide variety of applications such as Number plate Detection, Traffic Sign Detection, detection of text on ID Cards etc.